 Foreign currency transaction gains and losses resulted from activity associated with foreign denominated assets held by our Mexican subsidiaries.
-As noted above, during the prior fiscal year we had agreements in place with Bank of Montreal that provided for two weekly Mexican peso currency option contracts to cover a portion of our weekly estimated peso denominated operating costs.
-In the prior year quarter, the Mexican peso appreciated to the U.S. dollar creating unrealized gains on these Mexican peso currency option contracts while realized losses were generated on the weekly commitments due under the contracts.
+During the prior fiscal year we had agreements in place with Bank of Montreal that provided for two weekly Mexican peso currency option contracts to cover a portion of our weekly estimated peso denominated operating costs.
+In the prior year period, the Mexican peso appreciated to the U.S. dollar creating unrealized gains on these Mexican peso currency option contracts while realized losses were generated on the weekly commitments due under the contracts.
 Our objective in entering into these currency option contracts was to minimize our earnings volatility resulting from changes in exchange rates affecting the U.S. dollar cost of our Mexican operations.
 The Mexican peso currency option contracts expired June 28, 2013.
 Our Rabbi Trust assets fund our amended and restated supplemental executive retirement plan.
 The investments held in the Trust are considered trading securities.

-Our income tax provision for each of the three month periods ended September 29, 2013 and September 30, 2012 was affected by the non-controlling interest portion of our pre-tax income and a lower statutory tax rate for income subject to tax in Mexico as compared to the statutory tax rate for income subject to tax in the U.S. Our effective tax rate was 31.3 percent for the current year quarter as compared to 27.3 percent for the prior year quarter.
-The major contributor to the change in the effective tax rate between years was an increase in income subject to tax in the U.S.
+Our income tax provision for each of the six month periods ended December 29, 2013 and December 30, 2012 was affected by the non-controlling interest portion of our pre-tax income.
+Our income tax provision for the six month period ended December 30, 2012 was also affected by a lower statutory tax rate for income subject to tax in Mexico as compared to the statutory tax rate for income subject to tax in the U.S. Our effective tax rate was 32.0 percent for the current year period as compared to 27.4 percent for the prior year period.
+The major contributors to the change in the effective tax rate between years was an increase in income subject to tax in the U.S. and an increase in the statutory tax rate for income subject to tax in Mexico effective January 1, 2014.